If you're experiencing deliverability issues, take a look at the frequently asked questions, below.

-Please also note that deliverability is determined by a number of factors, including your domain reputation, how often users open or click your emails, how often users mark your messages as spam (email complaints), the content of your emails, your sending practices, your IP reputation and other factors.
+Deliverability is determined by a number of factors, including your domain reputation, how often users open or click your emails, how often users mark your messages as spam (email complaints), the content of your emails, your sending practices, your IP reputation, and other factors.
 This document is designed to help you identify the root cause of your deliverability issues and provide suggestions to resolve them.

 Are you on shared or dedicated IPs?

-If you're on dedicated IPs, are you properly warmed up?
-It takes 6 weeks to warm up.
+- If you're on dedicated IPs, are they properly warmed up?
+It takes six weeks to warm up.
 There's a chance your email might go to spam during that time because your IP is still establishing a reputation with ISPs.

 Are you using a new sending domain?

 If you've shifted to a new sending domain, the domain reputation may need to build.
 In this case, consider the following best practices:

 Send emails to your most engaged users first.
 This will speed up that process.

 Give warning to users that you're switching domains so that they don't see the new domain and mark your email as spam (marking as spam does the most damage to your deliverability).

 To check if your records are set, navigate to Settings > DNS Setup.
 This only applies if you are on shared IPs; this page is not used if you are on dedicated IPs.

 All DNS records will show as True if they are set up properly.
 If you switch your sending domain, you will need to re-add your DNS records.
 DNS records can take up to 24 hours to update.